malsatin/EiffelWebForms/README.md

  - Give it a moment to compile.
  - Run application.
  - ..
- - Or just run webforms.exe
+ - Or just run webforms.exe in the project root folder
+ - NOTE: application wouldn't work if it is not in the same folder as folder 'stuff/' does
+ - P.S.
+I don't know, does it require installed SQLite on your PC.
+So if application doesn't work it can be one of the reasins, why

 ## Access